AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 ## Use case overview

-You will construct schemas, datasets, and audiences as you work through examples of re-engagement journeys.
+You will construct schemas, datasets, and audiences as you work through examples of re-engagement scenarios.
 You will also discover the features needed to set up the example journeys in [!DNL Adobe Journey Optimizer] and those needed to create paid media advertisements in destinations.
 This guide uses examples of re-engaging customers in the use case journeys outlined below:

-* **Re-engagement journey** - Target customers who have abandoned product browsing on both the website and mobile app.
+* **Re-engagement scenario** - Target customers who have abandoned product browsing on both the website and mobile app.
-* **Abandoned cart journey** - Target customers who have placed products in the cart but have not yet been purchased on both the website and mobile app.
+* **Abandoned cart scenario** - Target customers who have placed products in the cart but have not yet been purchased on both the website and mobile app.
-* **Order confirmation journey** - Focus on product purchases made through the website and mobile app.
+* **Order confirmation scenario** - Focus on product purchases made through the website and mobile app.

 ## Prerequisites and planning {#prerequisites-and-planning}

 As you complete the steps to implement the use case, you will make use of the following Real-Time CDP functionality and UI elements (listed in the order in which you will use them).
-Make sure that you have the necessary attribute-based access control permissions for all these areas, or ask your system administrator to grant you the necessary permissions.
+Make sure that you have the necessary [attribute-based access control permissions](/help/access-control/home.md) for all these areas, or ask your system administrator to grant you the necessary permissions.

 * [[!DNL Adobe Real-Time Customer Data Platform (Real-Time CDP)]](https://experienceleague.adobe.com/docs/platform-learn/tutorials/rtcdp/understanding-the-real-time-customer-data-platform.html) - Integrates data across data sources to fuel the campaign.
 This data is then used to create the campaign audiences and surface personalized data elements used in the email and the web promo tiles (for example, name or account-related information).
 The CDP is also used to activate audiences across email and the web (via [!DNL Adobe Target]).
     * [Schemas](/help/xdm/home.md)